-The weekend following the Oscars, I decided I’d watch La La Land first, then I’d see Moonlight.
+The weekend following the Oscars, I decided to watch La La Land first, then I’d see Moonlight.
 Surprised is too mild a word to describe what I saw at the theatre.
-The movie was almost sold out so I had to take whatever seat was available, in the front row. *insert eye roll* LOL.
-Anyways, I took my seat and was ready to get lost in La La Land.
+The movie was almost sold out so I had to take whatever seat was available, in the front row. *insert eye roll* Anyway, I took my seat and was ready to get lost in the La La Land experience.
 During the movie, I found myself analyzing every scene as if I worked for IMDb or something.
 I love my girl Emma Stone.
 She can/could do no wrong in my book especially after watching House Bunny when she played Natalie, but Mia fell flat for me.
 Now you might be thinking this kid has lost his mind if he thinks he’s going to offer any worthwhile feedback on such a “masterful” piece when he likes House Bunny.
-You probably have a point but if I was paying to watch an Oscar nominated film for Best Picture, you better believe I will talk about it.
+You probably have a point but if I was paying to watch an Oscar nominated film for Best Picture, you better believe I was going to talk about it.

 “…the hype that surrounded La La Land was hugely misplaced.”